thaliaarchi/nebula/README.md

-# Wspace
+# Nebula

-Wspace is a compiler for the Whitespace programming language.
+Nebula is an optimizing compiler for the Whitespace programming language.

 This project is evolving very rapidly, so documentation may not represent its current state.